QFC to close two Seattle stores, blames city’s new $4 hazard pay law

 “When you factor in the increased costs of operating during COVID-19, coupled with consistent financial losses at these two locations, and this new extra pay mandate, it becomes impossible to operate a financially sustainable business,” the statement said.

+QFC is owned by Kroger, which also operates Fred Meyer stores in the Pacific Northwest.
+Kroger recently said it would also close two supermarkets in Southern California over local pay-raise rules.

-At the time of its passage, Mayor Jenny Durkan had described the hazard pay policy as “a strong step forward in Seattle’s recovery.”
+At the time of its passage, Mayor Jenny Durkan had described Seattle’s hazard pay policy as “a strong step forward in Seattle’s recovery.”

-But the measure was strongly criticized by grocery industry representatives.
+But the measure was strongly criticized by the grocery industry.
 On Feb.
 3, two industry groups — the Northwest Grocery Association and the Washington Food Industry Association — filed lawsuits alleging the hazard-pay law is “invalid and unconstitutional.”

+QFC said store representatives would meet with employees “to help them with this transition and will comply with any contractual commitments and consider any transfer requests.”

 This is a developing story and will be updated.